UselessPickles/ts-enum-util/docs/EnumWrapper.md

 Performs a reverse lookup to get the key that corresponds to the provided `value`.

-If the enum has duplicate values matching the provided `value`, then the key for the last duplicate entry (in order specified by the [Order of Iteration](#order-of-iteration) section) is returned.
+If the enum has duplicate values matching the provided `value`, then the key for the first duplicate entry (in order specified by the [Order of Iteration](#order-of-iteration) section) is returned.

 If the provided `value` is null/undefined, then `defaultKey` is returned.
 If either the provided `value` or `defaultKey` are invalid, then an `Error` is thrown.